maniec/dojo/FizzBuzz/README.md

       - `fake it until you make it`
     - By concentrating on the simplest solution possible an elegant solution will _**emerge**_ as you add tests
   - Refactor:
-    - only if the there is duplications
+    - only if the there is duplications your have seen 3 times
-    - if done then keep it Green
+    - if any refactor is done then make sure to keep state Green
 #### **cycle 2**: